"I stand in support of Teach For Change to ensure every child, especially girl child has access to quality education"

 - Mithali Raj

-Teach For Change is a nation wide movement which seeks to transform the lives of millions of children in India by focusing on their literacy and life skills among primary school children studying in government schools.
-The movement works in collaboration with local communities, organizations and governments to develop literacy skills and a habit of reading among primary school children and support them complete schooling with the relevant life skills.
+Teach For Change is a nation wide movement to improve literacy and life skills among primary school children studying in government schools.
+The movement works in collaboration with state governments to develop literacy skills and a habit of reading among primary school children and support them with relevant life skills.
 The Teach For Change movement is aimed towards achieving the United Nations Sustainable Development Goals (Goal 4-Quality Education) .
 As part of the movement committed citizens contribute their time and volunteer to teach children in their neighborhood Government school.READ MORE

 Stories of Change

 We began with 10 schools, and currently, we are active in over 2500 Government Schools across India with the commitment of volunteers, leaders of government, industry and media.